Embedding Quantum Many-Body Scars into Decoherence-Free Subspaces: Obtaining local projectors via the compressed matrix product state

 \section{Obtaining local projectors via the compressed matrix product state}

 In this section, we present the compressed matrix product state (MPS) technique for finding local projectors annihilating the whole scar subspace.
-For typical models hosting many-body scar towers, there exists one reference state $\ket{S_0}$ in the scar subspace, which admits a simple entanglement structure and can be represented as the MPS form:
+For typical models hosting many-body scar towers, there exists one reference state $\ket{S_0}$ in the scar subspace, which admits a simple entanglement structure.
+Other scarred eigenstates are generated by acting certain ladder operator $Q^\dagger$ on $\ket{S_0}$ repeatedly (up to some normalization constants):